loclahost/phrases-editor/README.md

-"translationInterface":"fully qualified name of the translation interface", "localeInterface":"fully qualified name of your locale", "localeService":"fully qualified way to get your localeservice", "srcRoots":["list of folders which might be a source root of your project","usually something like src"] }
+"translationInterface":"fully qualified name of the translation interface", "localeInterface":"fully qualified name of your locale", "localeService":"fully qualified way to get your localeservice", "srcRoots":["list of folders which might be a source root of your project","usually something like src"], "supriseMe":true
+}
 ```